marktodman/race-pace/README.md

 ![Output based on target pace time and km.](assets/images/readme-images/splits-km-target-pace.png)

 The user is then asked whether they would like to calculate another race pace.
-The choice will either restart the process at the distance selection page, retaining the user name, or will exit the application.
+The choice will either restart the process at the distance selection page, retaining the user name or will exit the application.

 ---
 ## TESTING

-Testing has been undertaken throughout app development.
+Testing has been undertaken throughout the application development.
+As detailed in the 'Features' section above, testing for valid inputs was intrinsic to feature development.

+### Testing of User Stories

+The application was tested against all User Stories.
+The application met the objectives of the First Time User.
+The application met most of the objectives of the Returning User, although the ability to store and retrieve previously calculated race paces has not been included in this version.
+This is addressed in the 'Future Development Ideas' section below.

 ### Manual Testing

 The app has been manually tested throughout development to ensure potential input variations gave the intended response.
-Manual testing has been undertaken on all variations for each distance including pace, time, miles and kilometers, which generates sixteeen different combinations.
+Manual testing has been undertaken on all variations for each distance including pace, time, miles and kilometres, which generates sixteen different combinations.

 ### PEP8 Testing and bug resolution

-During app development the code was passed through a PEP8 linter.
+During the application development, the code was passed through a PEP8 linter.
 There were two main issues that required resolution:

 1. Some lines of code exceed 80 characters.
-Solution: shortern code.
+Solution: shorten code.
 1. Bare except code.
-Solution: specify the error, which throught this app is ValueError.
+Solution: specify the error, which throughout this app is ValueError.
 This makes the app code more robust and means that only specific ValueError issues will be caught by the code.
 1. Issue displaying time format when the returned answer started with zero.
 Solution: create an if statement to add a zero to the print string when the returned number was less than 10.

 There are no remaining bugs.